SoftUni/Programming-Basics-Book-Java-EN/chapter-00-preface.md

 The skill of coding **can be acquired in a few months** of hard learning and solving practical problems by writing code every day.
 This book covers only the first point of coding: **working with variables, conditional statements, and loops**.
 The rest remains to be learned in follow-up trainings, courses, and books.

 The book (and the courses based on it) gives only the beginning of one long and serious training on the way to professional programming.
 If you don't learn perfectly the material from this book, you can't become a programmer.
 You are going to miss fundamentals, and it will be harder in the future.
-For this reason, **give enough time to programming basics**: solve many tasks and write code every day for months until you learn to **solve every task from the book very easily**.
+For this reason, **give enough time to programming basics**: solve many problems and write code every day for months until you learn to **solve every problem from the book very easily**.
 Then go ahead.

 We pay special attention to the fact that **programming language doesn't have significant relevance** for one's coding skill.
 You can either code or not.
 If you can code in C#, then you'll easily switch to Java, or C++, or any other language.
 That's why **coding skills** are heavily studied in the foundational software engineering courses at SoftUni.
 These are the skills that each programming book for beginners starts with, including this one.

 ### Skill #2 – Algorithmic thinking (30%)

-The algorithmic (logical, engineering, mathematical, abstract) thinking forms around 30% of the minimum skills of a programmer needed to start the profession. **Algorithmic thinking** is the ability to break a particular task into a logical sequence of steps (algorithm) to find a solution for every separate step and then combine the steps into a working solution.
+The algorithmic (logical, engineering, mathematical, abstract) thinking forms around 30% of the minimum skills of a programmer needed to start the profession. **Algorithmic thinking** is the ability to break a particular problem into a logical sequence of steps (algorithm) to find a solution for every separate step and then combine the steps into a working solution.
 That is the most important skill of any programmer.

 How to **build algorithmic thinking**?
-* Algorithmic thinking is developed by solving **multiple programming (1000+) tasks**, as diverse as possible.
-That is the recipe: solving thousands of practical tasks, building algorithms, and implementing the algorithms, along with debugging the issues that come up in the process.
+* Algorithmic thinking is developed by solving **multiple programming (1000+) problems**, as diverse as possible.
+That is the recipe: solving thousands of practical problems, building algorithms, and implementing the algorithms, along with debugging the issues that come up in the process.
 * Sciences like physics, mathematics and identical ones help a lot, but they are not mandatory!
 People with **engineering and technical skills** usually learn very easily to think logically because they already **have problem-solving skills**, even if it is not algorithmic.
 * The ability to **solving programming problems** (for which algorithmic thinking is needed) is extremely important for a programmer.
 Many companies test particularly this skill during their job interviews.